Here are 11 fascinating Indian traditions and customs

 10. Indian Ethnic Wear

 Indian women are often seen sporting 'saris'.
 The sari is a single cloth and needs no stitching; it is easy to make and comfortable to wear, and also adheres to religious etiquette.
-It initially started out as a Hindu tradition but has very elegantly spread across all religions.
-The same applies to the more functional 'Kurta-Pyjama', and the ceremonial wear of 'Sherwani' for Indian men of all religions.
+It initially started as a Hindu tradition but has very elegantly spread across all religions.
+The same applies to the more functional 'Kurta-Pyjama', and the formal wear of 'Sherwani' for Indian men of all faiths.

 11. Indian Dances